monkoose/neocodeium/README.md

 -- Same as `cycle()`, but also tries to show a suggestion if none is visible.
 -- Mostly useful with the enabled `manual` option neocodeium.cycle_or_complete(n)

+-- Checks if a suggestion's virtual text is visible or not (useful for some complex mappings) neocodeium.visible()
 ```

 #### ⌨️ Keymaps